bkim1/os-hw-2/README.md

 2. Open a terminal window to the directory containing the files
 3. Run `gcc -o shell shell.c commands.c`
 4. Run `./shell`

+## Differences from Project 1

+* Added redirection of stdin and stdout
+* Added background processing of tasks
+    * Specified with an '&' at the end of the command
+* Refactored parts of project to work with new commands

 ## List of Files: